benjaminkostiuk/bonfire/README.md

 ```
 Usage: bonfire rename ID NICKNAME
 ```
-Rename a lit bonfire, or provide an unamed bonfire a nickname.
+Rename a lit bonfire, or provide a nickname to an unamed bonfire.
 You do so by specifying the id of the bonfire you want to nickname or rename.

 #### Restore
 ```